Kierancz/Kierancz/README.md

 ### Hi there 👋

-I'm a software engineer focused on building tools, communities, and apps that empower others.
+I'm a software engineer focused on building tools, communities, and web and native apps that empower others.

 <details>
   <summary>Expand for more!</summary>

-#### Top Techologies

-- TypeScript
-- React/Preact
-- React Native
-- NodeJS

 #### Interests